caar-machine/caar/docs/hardware/cpu.md

-# The CAAR CPU
+# CPU
 The CAAR CPU is designed to run LISP code efficiently, by having opcodes such as `CAR`, `CDR` and `CONS`

-## Addresses
-Addresses are 32 bit

 ## Registers
-There are 8 general registers and 6 special ones:
+There are 9 general registers and 6 special ones for a total of 15:

 ```
-r0,r1,r2,r3,r4,r5,r6,r7 -> General
+r0,r1,r2,r3,r4,r5,r6,r7,r8 -> General

 PC -> Program Counter
 SP -> Stack Pointer